Schokokex/addon_template_butt/README.md

 <img src="https://raw.githubusercontent.com/Jochnickel/addon_template_butt/images/game/dota_addons/addon_template_butt/StartitemAbility.png" />

 # Thinker
 Events that triggers at a timer.
-Give free Rapiers after 20 Minutes or teleport everyone to the midlane (hero:SetAbsOrigin(Vector(0,0,120))) every 5 Minutes.
+Give free Rapiers after 20 Minutes or teleport everyone to the midlane (`hero:SetAbsOrigin(Vector(0,0,120))`) every 5 Minutes.
 <br/><sub><b>TP everyone to the midlane</b></sub><br/>
 <img src="https://raw.githubusercontent.com/Jochnickel/addon_template_butt/images/game/dota_addons/addon_template_butt/5minTP.png" />

 # Filters
 You can modify some values like Damage, Heal, Gold or Experience.
 Keep the return true or the event will cancel (e.g. No Damage will be harmed).
-If you want to modify the values, for example the gold, you have change the "event.gold" value (r.g. "event.gold = event.gold / 2").
+If you want to modify the values, for example the gold, you have change the "event.gold" value (e.g. `event.gold = event.gold / 2`).
 <br/><sub><b>More RNG in Abilites</b></sub><br/>
 <img src="https://raw.githubusercontent.com/Jochnickel/addon_template_butt/images/game/dota_addons/addon_template_butt/Filter1.png" />